 Maybe you’re relocating for a new job, just got married or are simply ready to plant some roots.
-Whatever the life circumstance, you’ve decided it’s time to take the plunge into homeownership.
-Since buying a home is likely to be one of the biggest investments you’ll ever make, it can feel daunting to know where to start in a sometimes confusing and complex process.
+Whatever the reason, you’ve decided now is the time to buy your dream home.
+But buying a house will likely be one of the biggest investments you’ll ever make, so it can feel daunting to know where to start in what can often be a confusing and complex process.

 But just because you’re pre-approved for a certain amount doesn’t mean you should borrow that much.
-You still need to determine how much you can afford given your personal situation.
+You still need to determine how much you can afford based on your personal situation.

 As you visit homes, whether by appointment or wandering through open houses, make sure to take your own photos, videos and notes.
 Property details have a way of blending together when you are visiting several at a time.

-An initial visit is usually enough for you to decide whether a home is worth a serious look.
+An initial walk-through is usually enough for you to decide whether a home is worth a serious look.
 After your tours, revisit your notes and visuals and compare the homes, ranking them against each other to help narrow your hunt even further.

 Ask for any maintenance information you can get on the house, such as the age of the roof, utility costs and repair history of major systems.
 It’s also smart to visit at various times of the day to check nearby traffic and noise levels you might not otherwise notice.
 Remember, this is a major decision, so don’t skimp on your research.

 An offer isn’t just one figure either.
-Your “purchase agreement” will include the monetary offer you’re making (including your down payment) and other information such as contingencies (conditions that have to be met in order to complete the sale, such as the results of an inspection); any items that you want to remain with the home, such as appliances; and your ideal closing date (the more flexible you are, the more attractive you’ll be to a seller who is considering various bids).
+Your “purchase agreement” will include the monetary offer you’re making (including your down payment) and other information such as contingencies (conditions that have to be met in order to complete the sale, such as the results of an inspection); any items you want to remain with the home, such as appliances; and your ideal closing date (the more flexible you are, the more attractive you’ll be to a seller who is considering various bids).

-Your offer will also include “earnest money,” basically a good-faith deposit that shows you're serious about buying the house.
+Your offer will also include “earnest money,” which is basically a good-faith deposit that shows you're serious about buying the house.
 At closing, the money can then be applied toward your down payment — but typically, the seller keeps the earnest money if you back out of the deal.
 Make sure to talk to your agent about every aspect of the offer so that you fully understand it, including the ramifications if you change your mind at any point.